matthewjwoodruff/summaries/smo.md

  *February 3, 2014*

+## Global Summary

+These issues (Nov 2013 - Jan 2014) are largely concerned with topology optimization.
+This is a field dominated by a gradient method (MMA).
+Other techniques get occasional notice: SQP, interior point methods, PSO and GA.
+One paper used DE and CMAES (good on them!)
+PSO seems to get some customization.
+Not really what I was expecting.
+Maybe these issues are overrepresenting the "structural" and underrepresenting the "multidisciplinary" aspect.

+## Note

 I've copy-pasted the TOC and I'm adding some comments to each article to get a feel for where the community is.
 I'm trying to figure out how the community sees optimization (as something to be researched / improved, or as a tool on the shelf), and what they're using in general.